 Dr. Daniela Rossoni is an evolutionary biologist and post-doctoral fellow at the Field Museum of Natural History.
 Her goal is to understand how patterns of integration and modularity affect the trajectory and the rate of phenotypic evolution over time.
 Her work has focused on bats, Order Chiroptera, quantitative genetics, and phylogenetic comparative methods.

-Anna Wisniewski is a second year PhD student in the Department of the Geophysical Sciences at UofC.
+Anna Wisniewski is a third year PhD candidate in the Department of the Geophysical Sciences at UofC.
 She is interested in mammalian phylogenetics and morphological evolution.
 Her dissertation work is using phylogenetic and developmental models to understand macroevolutionary patterns in horses.
 Anna is an accomplished competitive swimmer and professional comedian.

-Alexa Lamprecht is a second year PhD student in the Integrative Biology program at UofC.
+Alexa Lamprecht is a third year PhD candidate in the Integrative Biology program at UofC.
 She is interested in the evoluton of locomotor behavior and morphology in tetrapods, particularly cursorial mammals.
 When Alexa is not protecting the republic, she is can be found drawing memes on her office board.

-David Černý is a second year PhD student in the Department of the Geophysical Sciences at UofC.
+David Černý is a third year PhD candidate in the Department of the Geophysical Sciences at UofC.
 David is interested in how we infer phylogenetic trees of living and extinct organisms and is developing new tools to improve the paleo-phylogeneticists toolkit.
-Before getting into phylogenetics, David was a famous sculptor in his native Czech Republic.
+Before getting into phylogenetics, David might have been a famous sculptor in his native Czech Republic.

 Melissa Wood is a first year PhD student in the Department of the Geophysical Sciences at UofC.
 Melissa is a vertebrate paleontologist and has done field work in the American west and Turkey.
 Melissa is interested in mammalian commmunity responses to climate change and geologic processes.
 In her spare time, Melissa does yoga and collects cats.